opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 export JAVA16_HOME=/Library/Java/JavaVirtualMachines/amazon-corretto-16.jdk/Contents/Home/
 ```

-Ensure that you are not connected to a VPN when running integration tests as VPNs can prevent distribution versions from downloading correctly or other unnamed issues.
+Ensure that you are not connected to a VPN when running integration tests as VPNs can prevent the docker build from building correctly or distribution versions from downloading correctly.

 ## Submitting your changes for a pull request